 Many of the illustrations I’ve posted two years ago are no longer representative of who I am today.
 Slowly but surely, I have been replacing some of these old illustrations with new ones that reflect my illustration style today.
 Whenever possible, I try to keep the old illustrations at the end of each post for you to see how things have changed and evolved over time.

 My logo has also evolved with time.
 Reflecting my style through handmade branding that reflects my identity as an illustrator and artist is important to me.
 Above is the latest logo I’ve come up with recently.

-In this portfolio video you can see the logo I had from 2016 up until April 2019.
+In this portfolio video (on YouTube and Vimeo) you can see the logo I had from 2016 up until April 2019.
 All of the illustrations in the video were created using traditional ink on paper, as well as digital brushes in Adobe Photoshop.

-And this video below chronicles my logo and illustration style back in 2015 and 2016.
+And this video on YouTube chronicles my logo and illustration style back in 2015 and 2016.
 Some of the vector illustrations here are created using Adobe Illustrator, which I seldom use these days.
 I’m mostly on Adobe Photoshop for tweaks of analogue artwork, or to create fully digital illustrations.

 My Illustration Style